royale-proxy/cr-patcher/README.md

 For example:

-    python3.5 patcher.py 2.212.9
+    python3.5 patcher.py 1.5.0

-By default, `coc-patcher` will retrieve the keys, MD5s, and key and URL offsets from the [`coc-proxy` wiki](https://github.com/clugh/coc-proxy/wiki).
+By default, `cr-patcher` will retrieve the keys, MD5s, and key and URL offsets from the [`cr-proxy` wiki](https://github.com/royale-proxy/cr-proxy/wiki).
 To provide these values for a new or unknown APK version, enter them in `config.json` and use the `--json` flag.
 Enter them with the following layout:

     "versions": {
       "8.212.9": {